Supply of medicines in the event of a no-deal Exit from the EU

 If you have specific enquiries about individual products, please contact the Department of Health and Social Care on 020 7210 4850.

 More details are available on the government website and NHS England's website, including information on medicines, the preparations the NHS is taking and frequently asked questions.

 Information for patients about their medicines

-Online information about medicines for mental health conditons (available for patients and staff)
+Online information about medicines for mental health conditions (available for patients and staff).

 The choice and medication website http://www.choiceandmedication.org/nelft offers all patients access to online information about mental health conditions and the drugs used to treat them.

-Information can be accessed by either searching the condition of a specific drug or drugs.
+Information can be accessed by either searching the condition or a specific drug or drugs.